 - Giving diverse consumers a platform – for example, with the commitment to source 15 percent of your supplies from diverse-owned companies.

 - Using your marketing reach to support a worthy initiative.

 - Creating a diversity charter with key goals, creating a team to support it, and making it public.

 LOOKING FOR INSPIRATION?

 The Hershey Company has moved up the ladder of DiversityInc’s annual list of most diverse companies to number 10 through equitable pay practices, business practices and partnerships with diverse suppliers.
 On the customer-facing front, they hit a home run with their HerSHEy’s campaign, giving female artists their package as a canvas to support International Women’s Day.

 Many marketers find this subject intimidating but it doesn’t have to be.
 Finding the right partners, creating a clear strategy and process and engaging marketers or consultants with lived experience are key.
-Brands ultimately must pay attention to changing customer needs and perspectives if they want to stick around.
+You can also hire video production companies like the Tillman Brothers to produce your branding and marketing videos.